GNOME/calls/README.md

 talk to ModemManager over DBus.
 It currently only supports one modem and one active call at a time.

+#### Debugging

+You can monitor the ModemManager messages on the DBus as follows:

+    gdbus monitor --system --dest org.freedesktop.ModemManager1

+For complete debugging logs you can set ModemManager's log verbosity to DEBUG as follows:

+    mmcli -G DEBUG

+and inspect the logs on a systemd based system with:

+    journalctl -u ModemManager.service

+For more information see [here](https://modemmanager.org/docs/modemmanager/debugging/)

 ### SIP

 This plugin uses the libsofia-sip library for SIP signalling and GStreamer for media handling.
 It supports multiple SIP accounts and currently one active call at a time (subject to change).

+#### Debugging

+You can print the sent and received SIP messages by setting the environment variable `TPORT_LOG=1`.
+To test the audio quality you can use one of the various public reachable echo test services, f.e. echo@conference.sip2sip.info.
+Please note that the SIP plugin currently doesn't support DTMF, which is used for some test services for navigating through a menu.

+If one or both sides can't hear any audio at all it is likely that the audio packets are not reaching the desired destination.

 ### Dummy